Philosophy

 Why VibeRep Leaves Out What Every Other Gym App Puts In

-Martin Logan · March 14, 2026
+Martin Logan · March 14, 2026 · Updated May 5, 2026

-I'm going to be honest about something.
 I didn't set out to build a workout app.
 I set out to find one that would shut up and let me train.

 So I built VibeRep.
 And the first feature I designed wasn't something I added, it was everything I decided to leave out.
+I have a list of things that will never be in it, started that the day we started building.

 The Three People I Built This For